 Demand is met through the three main sources of supply outlined in the above table and is subject to variability across regions of the country and seasonality depending on the time of the year.
-The net supply for Canadian circulation coins was 772 million coins as at March 31, 2018 compared to 840 million as at April 1, 2017, a decrease of 8% for the 13 weeks ended March 31, 2018, when compared to the same period in 2017.
-Sales of new coins to financial institutions were comparable to the same period a year ago as the first quarter of the year has minimal demand.
+The net supply for Canadian circulation coins decreased 8% for the 13 and 26 weeks ended June 30, 2018, respectively, when compared to the same periods in 2017.
+Sales of new coins to financial institutions were lower than the same periods a year ago as 2018 market activity has returned to normal levels after Canada 150 in 2017.
 Demand seasonality for coinage continues to follow historical patterns with the highest periods being in the summer and winter holidays.